oneapi-src/unified-runtime/scripts/core/EXT.rst

 ============

 - Extensions must use globally unique names for macros, enums, structures and functions
-- Extensions must have globally unique extension names reported from ${x}PlatformGetExtensionProperties
+- Extensions must have globally unique extension names reported from ${X}_PLATFORM_INFO_EXTENSIONS platform info query
 - All extensions must be defined in this specification
 - Extensions must not break backwards compatibility of the core APIs
 - Standard extension versions must be backwards compatible with prior versions